9 Things to Do in Oslo:

 Its characteristic two red fortress-like brick towers are today a landmark in Oslo.
 Housing the city council and administration of Oslo, the City Hall is an impressive official building in the city centre, designed in a functionalist style.

-Already in the 1920s the neighbourhood Pipervika, where the City Hall today stands, was renovated.
-Nevertheless, it took thirty years to come up with a plan for the construction and realise it.
+In the 1920s, the neighbourhood Pipervika, where the City Hall today stands, was renovated.
+Nevertheless, it took thirty years to develop a plan for the construction and realise it.
 In 1950, the Oslo City Hall was finally completed and officially inaugurated.

 Watch the changing of the guards in front of The Royal Palace.